expo/expo/docs/pages/modules/appdelegate-subscribers.md

 ---
-title: AppDelegate Subscribers
+title: iOS AppDelegate Subscribers
 ---

 import { CodeBlocksTable } from '~/components/plugins/CodeBlocksTable';

-In order to respond to certain operating system events relevant to an app, such as inbound links and notifications, it is necessary to handle the corresponding methods in the `AppDelegate`.
-The React Native module API does not provide any mechanism to hook into these, and so setup intructions for React Native libraries often include a step to copy code into the project **AppDelegate.m**.
-To automate this process, Expo modules provide a mechanism that allows your library to subscribe to calls to `AppDelegate` functions.
+In order to respond to certain iOS system events relevant to an app, such as inbound links and notifications, it is necessary to handle the corresponding methods in the `AppDelegate`.

+The React Native module API does not provide any mechanism to hook into these methods, and so setup instructions for React Native libraries often include a step to copy code into the `AppDelegate` file.
+To simplify and automate setup and maintenace, the Expo module API provides a mechanism that allows your library to subscribe to calls to `AppDelegate` functions.
 In order for this to work, the app `AppDelegate` must inherit from `ExpoAppDelegate`, and this is a requirement for using Expo Modules.

 `ExpoAppDelegate` implements most functions from [`UIApplicationDelegate`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate) protocol and forwards their calls to all the subscribers.

 ## Get Started

+First, you need to have created an Expo module or integrated the Expo modules API in library using the React Native module API.
+[Learn more](./overview.md#setup)

 Create a new public Swift class that extends `ExpoAppDelegateSubscriber` from `ExpoModulesCore` and add its name to the `ios.appDelegateSubscribers` array in the [module config](./module-config.md).
 Run `pod install`, and the subscriber will be generated in the **ExpoModulesProvider.swift** file within the application project.